zhouyawen030814-cell/Generative_AI_Research_49277605/README.md

   Information sheets, photos, and other supplementary materials.
 ---
 ## how to navigate the files
+ Use **meaningful commit messages**
 ---
 ## How to Contribute
+Fork this repository to your own GitHub account.
 ---